pokt-network/pocket/docs/development/README.md

 │   └── modules                       # Shared modules definitions (interfaces)
-├── telemetry                         # Implementation of the Telemetry module ├── utility                           # Implementation of the Utility module └── Makefile                          # [to-be-deleted] The source of targets used to develop, build and test
+├── telemetry                         # Implementation of the Telemetry module ├── utility                           # Implementation of the Utility module └── Makefile                          # The source of targets used to develop, build and test
 ```

 ### Linters